 FERPA prohibits disclosure of personally identifiable student records without a student's written consent.
 A student may be able to be identified through video, audio, or other means.
 More information on FERPA and faculty and staff members' responsibilities can be found on the Office of Registrar's website .

 If your recorded Zoom meetings are available to a broader audience than just the course section originally being recorded, and if students are personally identifiable in the recording, FERPA requires written student consent to that disclosure.
 Make sure every student that is identifiable in the video has signed the university's Video Permission Form or the Parents Release for a minor form.
 Students cannot be required to sign a consent form.

 Training and Support

-The fastest way to learn Zoom is with a 1:1 meeting with Josh Butcher email@example.com or a member of the Academic Technologies team firstname.lastname@example.org in UITS.
+Training: The fastest and easiest way to learn about Zoom is to schedule a 1:1 meeting with a member of the Instructional Technologies (firstname.lastname@example.org) or Academic Technologies (email@example.com) team.
 Some colleges and departments also offer support for Zoom.